ArRive 5-10 minutes before class to

 These items are available for purchase or to rent at the studio.

-The class will always consist of 2 breathing exercises and 26 postures.
-The first 45-50 minutes you will go through postures standing up and the remainder of the class will be on the floor.
-The teacher does not do the postures with you, but instead utilizes Bikram’s dialogue, which is a very detailed description of how to set up the posture, hold and go deeper into a posture, some group and/or personal adjustments, and how to exist the posture safely.
+the Hot 26 & 2 class always consist of 2 breathing exercises and 26 postures.
+The first half of class you will go through postures standing up and the remainder of the class will be on the floor.
+The teacher does not do the postures with you, but instead utilizes dialogue, which is a very detailed description of how to set up the posture, hold and go deeper into a posture, some group and/or personal adjustments, and how to exist the posture safely.
 This dialogue is the ultimate tool utilized to help you focus, stay determined and allow for the moving meditation.
 It is normal to feel a bit lightheaded, dizzy and/or nauseous during your first couple of classes as your body is releasing toxins and adjusting to the heat.
 If a teacher gives you a correction they are by no means picking on you.
-We all have your best interest at heart and would hate to see you injure yourself by doing the pose
+We all have your best interest at heart and would hate to see you injure yourself by doing the pose incorrectly.

 During the first couple of classes, your main goal is to stay in the room.
 We ask that you sit down & take a break on your mat first before walking out.
 We are not only training our bodies through class, but our minds…the very thing that might tell you to run if it’s too hot, too hard, too uncomfortable, to sweaty.